krystofl/krystofl.github.io/_posts/2024-07-23-kumano-kodo.md

    title="Collage from the Kumano Kodo" caption="Collage from the Kumano Kodo" %}

-Stephanie and I planned a three-day trip along the Nakahechi Route from Hongu to Nachisan, with nights in Yunomine Onsen, Koguchi, and Nachisan.
+Stephanie and I had a wonderful three-day trip along the Nakahechi Route from Hongu to Nachisan, with nights in Yunomine Onsen, Koguchi, and Nachisan.

 <!--more-->